mattische/emacs/README.md

 Now install `auto-complete` from within emacs with;
 `M-x package-install <ret> auto-complete <ret>`

-3. **copy go-autocomplete.el**
++ **copy go-autocomplete.el**
-   When you installed `gocode` in step 1, it installed go-autocomplete in your go workspace dir.
+   When you installed `gocode` in the first step, it installed go-autocomplete in your go workspace dir.
    Copy it to a directory available in your emacs loadpath.
 A standard way of adding own stuff is to add a lisp directory inside your ~/.emacs.d
   `$mkdir -p ~/.emacs.d/lisp`
    then copy go-autocomplete into it;